SweetNSourPavement/es5issue/README.md

-These scripts demonstrate some issues with Elasticsearch 5.0.0 alpha3.
+These scripts demonstrate some issues with Elasticsearch 5.0.0 alpha4.

+Relevant issues are elastic/elasticsearch#18799 and elastic/elasticsearch#18919.

 All the tests create a local cluster, creates an index with 2 replicas, shuts down one data node, inserts a document, and tries to restart the